Understanding the British Water Industry

 The Water Quality Inspectors

 The government has appointed independent bodies to provide reassurance over the quality of drinking water supplied by the wholesalers.
 The Drinking Water Inspectorate checks the supply quality in England and Wales, while the Drinking Water Quality Regulator performs quality checks in Scotland.

 The suppliers are for-profit companies with a license to supply water services to the non-household end-users of water.
 For businesses and other organisations, supply can be provided by any company holding a water supply license.
 There are currently 20 such suppliers operating across Britain.
-Here at AquaSwitch, we produce an annual guide to the business water suppliers in England and Scotland.
+Here at AquaSwitch, we produce an annual guide to British business water suppliers.